 Who knew?
 Have you heard of The Schmoo?

-Apparently Jewish mothers have a tradition of baking this ooey-gooey wonder for their sons when they become “of age” and other Winnipegers have caught on.
-Sadly, some just travel in the wrong circles, and don’t even know this is a local specialty… though it is sold or in several local bakeries.
-I suppose it could be missed.
+The Canadian Winnipeg Schmoo Cake is regionally famous in Winnipeg Manitoba where Jewish mothers bake this ooey-gooey wonder for their sons when they become “of age” and other Winnipegers have caught on.
+Sadly, some just travel in the wrong circles, and don’t even know this is a local specialty… though it is sold in several local bakeries.
+It could be missed if you don’t know what you are looking for, but ask, and you will find it, if visiting that Pretty Windy City.
 It certainly tastes far better than it looks.

 Introduced to this “Winnipeg Specialty” in last month’s The Canadian Food Experience Project Round Up via Tummy Grumbles, I knew instantly that I had to make it.
-No one knows who was the first mom to name this cake “The Schmoo”, but interestingly, “…the actual origin of Al Capp’s word “shmoo” has been the subject of debate by linguists for decades, leading to the misconception that the term was derived from “schmo” or “schmooze.”
+No one knows who was the first mom to name this “The Schmoo”, but interestingly, “…the actual origin of Al Capp’s word “shmoo” has been the subject of debate by linguists for decades, leading to the misconception that the term was derived from “schmo” or “schmooze.”
 However, “shmue” was a taboo Yiddish term for the uterus.
 It’s one of many Yiddish slang variations that would find their way into Li’l Abner.
-Revealing an important key to the story, Al Capp himself wrote that the Shmoo metaphorically represented the limitless bounty of the earth in all its richness…” Knowing this and understanding how popular the animated Schmoo character was in the early to mid 1900’s, one can see how a yummy cake made for a coming of age event could be titled “The Schmoo” in the early to mid 1900’s as every mother wished to present her son with “the limitless bounty of the earth in all its richness…”
+Revealing an important key to the story, Al Capp himself wrote that the Shmoo metaphorically represented the limitless bounty of the earth in all its richness…” Knowing this and understanding how popular the animated Schmoo character was in the early to mid 1900’s, one can see how a yummy cake made for a coming of age event of a young Jewish boy could be titled “The Schmoo” in the early to mid 1900’s as every mother wished to present her son with “the limitless bounty of the earth in all its richness…” and likely understood the etimology of the word from their yiddish repertoire.

-I was going to make it last week, then didn’t get to it, and it was Vanja’s birthday Tuesday.
+I was going to make the Canadian Winnipeg Schmoo Cake last week, then didn’t get to it, and it was Vanja’s birthday Tuesday.
 Perfect.
 Though I had planned to make the traditional Serbian Birthday Bombe Torte, my daughter delved into The Schmoo.
 One can never have enough birthday cakes and it seemed perfect to present Vanja with “the limitless bounty of the earth in all its richness…” for his birthday, too.

 Ground pecans were also sprinkled around the sides… and then the cake was placed in the freezer to firm up before dinner.
 Mom and dad came to celebrate with us.